 HUM 210 Introduction to Philosophy (3) F, Sp.
-Survey of the origins and development of philosophical thought.
+Survey of the origins and development of philosophical thought focusing on texts selected from the classical, medieval, modern and contemporary periods.

 HUM 219 Logic (3).
 A study of formal and informal reasoning: topics include recognition and evaluation of arguments, fallacies, sentence and predicate calculus, and scientific method.